dujinyu/dqn-vrep/README.md

 # DQN-vrep
 Simple under-testing scripts concern about continuous actions of DQN agent for VREP simluating domain.

-!!NOTE: The code is still very beta version, and will not guarantee to work
+NOTE: The code is very beta version, and will not guarantee to work

 Scripts implemented based on: